remix-run/react-router/docs/API.md

 ## Components

 ### `<Router>`
-Primary component of React Router.
+Primary component of One App Router.
 It keeps your UI and the URL in sync.

 #### Props
 ##### `children` (required)